bobpeulen/oci_postgresql/postgis/README.md

 # Load data into OCI Database with PostgreSQL
 These steps describe an example of loading NYC spatial data into OCI Database with PostgreSQL.
 The steps use PgAdmin as tool.

 1. Download and install PgAdmin on your local machine.
+[Download here](https://www.pgadmin.org/).
 2. Connect to OCI Database with PostgreSQL using a jumphost (VM in public subnet).
 [See steps here](https://docs.oracle.com/en/learn/postgresql-pgadmin4-connection/index.html).
 3. Once connected using PgAdmin, [follow the steps here](https://postgis.net/workshops/postgis-intro/loading_data.html) to load example NYC data